setavenger/BIP0352-light-client-specification/README.md

 Per block:

 1. Fetch the tweaks (possibly filtered for dust limit)
-2. Compute the possible pubKeys for n = 0
+2. Compute the possible pubKeys for n = 0 (this has to include the labels including negated labels)
 3. Fetch taproot-only filter (BIP 158)
 4. Compare the pubKeys against a taproot-only filter
     - If no match: go to 1. with block_height + 1